jnozzi/cocoadev.com/SiteContent/General/ExtractPanelToNib.markdown

-This is just a placeholder for [[ExtractPanelToNib]]'s implementation:
+This is just a placeholder for General/ExtractPanelToNib's implementation:

-1. Create a new nib file with file's owner "[[PanelController]]", a class designed to manage the panel's view.
+1. Create a new nib file with file's owner "General/PanelController", a class designed to manage the panel's view.

 2. Move the panel nib elements from the parent nib to the child nib file.